senceryucel/nginx-ip-location-fetcher-sender/README.md

 You can reach me via opening an issue or directly sending an email to sencery99@gmail.com

+TODO: Gmail API integration steps is going to be added to README
+TODO: Servers with SSL section is going to be extended in a very detailed way
+TODO: Tests for bug fixing

 ## Table of Contents

 - [Getting Started](#getting-started)